Warren Buffett Stocks Ranked: The Berkshire Hathaway Portfolio

 - Shares held: 50,000,000

-Sirius XM (SIRI, $5.98) – a company that reaches more than 100 million listeners via its core satellite radio business and Pandora, which it acquired in 2018 – is another stock pick related to John Malone.
+Sirius XM (SIRI, $6.37) – a company that reaches roughly 100 million listeners via its core satellite radio business and Pandora, which it acquired in 2018 – is another stock pick related to John Malone.
 Malone is chairman of Liberty Media, which owns a massive stake in Sirius XM.

 As Kiplinger has noted, it's possible that all of Berkshire's investments in companies that are somehow tied to Malone's truly Byzantine corporate structure could very well be the responsibility of one of Buffett's portfolio managers.
 Liberty Media was a large position held by Ted Weschler's Peninsula Capital in his pre-Berkshire days.